St Issey on the map

 Crime and Anti-Social Behaviour in St Issey

 Recorded crime levels are lower than the national average.
-Other theft is prevalent across St Issey, with 4 recorded incidents in March 2026.
+Criminal damage & arson is prevalent across St Issey, with 4 recorded incidents in April 2026.

 Deprivation and Employment in St Issey